Skip to main content

 Adult Dog Vaccination Guide

-Both the core and non-core vaccinations are the same for full-grown dogs as they are for puppies.
+Both the core and non-core vaccinations are the same for full-grown adult and senior dogs as they are for puppies.
 Adult dogs require booster shots to be administered every one to three years to maintain their immunity to the diseases they were inoculated against as puppies.

 The core vaccines, both DAP/DHPP and rabies, have both one-year and three-year options available.
 Typically, after the first year, your dog will receive the DAP shot once every three years.
 The frequency of the rabies shot varies by state, with many states requiring an annual booster shot for this disease.
 Otherwise, your dog will only need to get the rabies booster once every three years as well.
 Your vet can tell you about the laws in your state regarding rabies vaccinations.